 Any recording occurring during the classroom or clinical experience is used for educational purposes only.
+Recordings may not be shared or uploaded into a social media platform.
 Each student will be required to follow the Nursing Program Code of Conduct for the learning environment.